timLP79/express-sqlite-tasks-api/README.md

 - 📋 **List** tasks with:
   - 🔍 Filtering by completion status
   - 📝 Text search in titles
   - 📊 Sorting by title or completion status
-  - 📄 Pagination with `limit` and `offset`
 - ✏️ **Update** existing tasks
 - ❌ **Delete** tasks
 - 💾 **SQLite** for easy local storage